[Webinar] Docs-as-code without the complexity.→ Save your seat

 Sure, Console Connect is also referenced on the PCCW Global homepage, but without any indication that services are moving there, as this notification informs you.

-All of that can easily confuse a user who just wants to find the documentation about PCCW Global and its products.
+That can easily confuse a user who just wants to find the documentation about PCCW Global and its products.

 There are no such resources on the homepage, but you could find some if you Googled them.